rajeshkio/azure-pipeline-neuvector/README.md

 ### 1 - Create Personal Access Token from Azure devops dashboard.

-a - Login to azure dashboard
+ - Login to azure dashboard

-b - Click on user settings --> personal access token
+ - Click on user settings --> personal access token

-c - New Token
+ - Select new Token

-d - Give it a name e.g Azure-pipeline, choose custom defined under Scopes
+ - Give it a name e.g Azure-pipeline, choose **custom defined** under **Scopes**

-e - Click on Show all scopes, on Agent pools check mark Read & Manage, click on create.
+ - Click on **Show all scopes**, on Agent pools check mark **Read & Manage**, click on create.

-f - Copy the token and keep it safe, we will use this later.
+ - Copy the token and keep it safe, we will use this later.

 ### 2 - Run command on VM

-a - Make sure docker is installed on the VM
+ - Make sure docker is installed on the VM

-b - Run the below commands:-
+ - Run the below commands:-

 ```shell
 export AZP_URL=https://dev.azure.com/rajeshkumar0292